 Metekhi Church

-Metekhi Church is one of Tbilisi's most iconic temples and one of the city's best postcard views.
-It sits atop a cliff overlooking the Kura River, just across from the Old Town, giving it a privileged location and spectacular views.
+The Metekhi Church is one of Tbilisi's most iconic temples and one of the city's best postcard views (see on the map).
+It sits atop a cliff overlooking the Kura River, directly opposite the Old Town, offering spectacular views.

 Its origin dates back to the 13th century, during the reign of King Demetre II, although the place already had historical importance even before that, since it is said that the palace of the former royal residence was on that same hill.